MicrosoftDocs/fabric-docs/docs/workload-development-kit/environment-setup.md

 ## Platform requirements

-To develop a new workload, your Fabric subscription needs to have a [capacity](../enterprise/licenses.md#capacity).
+To develop a new workload, your [Microsoft Fabric](app.powerbi.com) subscription needs to have a [capacity](../enterprise/licenses.md#capacity) with an F or P SKU.
+Fabric [trial capacities](../get-started/fabric-trial.md) are also supported.

 ## Configure Fabric

 To start developing workloads, you need to be granted permissions in the Fabric service.
-You might need to contact other people in your organization to get the necessary permissions.
+You might need to contact other teams in your organization to get the necessary permissions.

 ### Ensure you have admin access on the workspace you plan to work with